network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 ### From single-flow to multi-flow

 As described in RFC 6349, a single TCP connection may not be sufficient to saturate a path between a client and a server.
-On a high-BDP network, traditional TCP window-size constraints of 4MB are often not sufficient to fill the pipe.
+On a high BDP network, traditional TCP window-size constraints of 4MB are often not sufficient to fill the pipe.
 Additionally, traditional loss-based TCP congestion control algorithms aggressively reacts to packet-loss by reducing the congestion